 To receive and/or maintain your aid, the student will need to meet satisfactory academic progress requirements and complete any documents required by the Student Financial Assistance Office.

-Financial aid accepted by students will apply towards tuition and fees, housing/dining, and books and supplies included on the student's billing statement.
+Financial aid accepted by students will apply towards tuition and fees, housing and dining, and books and supplies that are included on the student's billing statement.
 If the total of the aid applied exceeds the amount of charges owed to the University, the Cashier's office will process a refund to the student via direct deposit to their bank account or issue a check to the student's local address within 7-10 business days each semester.
 Should a Parent PLUS loan result in an overpayment, the refund will be sent directly to either the parent (as the borrower) or the student, depending on what option the parent requests on their PLUS loan application.
 If all requirements, including full-time registration, promissory notes and counseling, are fulfilled by the student the funds will be disbursed to the students account as early as 7-10 days prior to the first day of class.

 For more information on how Financial Aid is awarded, your rights, responsibilities, and answers to other questions you may have about your awards, see our policies and procedures page or contact us for more information.